jmettraux/eurotrash/src/taa__tactics.md

 The individual value of the fighter shines when using mêlée weapons.
 Such weapons serve to destroy the enemy during the decisive phase of the action.

-Ranged weapons are weapons of the individual fighter or communal weapons.
+Generally, mêlée weapons are weapons of the individual fighter and ranged weapons are weapons of the command.

-TODO

 <!-- PAGE BREAK tactics -->